Academic Career and Information Center

 - Learn how the K-State Olathe Innovation Accelerator is solving real-world problems with real-world solutions.

-- Visit the Urban Water Institute to view a working aquaculture system and learn how it works.
-Participate in a biological and chemical analysis of water quality.
+- Visit the Urban Water Institute to participate in a biological and chemical analysis of water quality.

 - Participate in a consumer research study, watch a food safety demonstration and try out different food samples for sensory qualities.